raspberri05/vault/Computer Science 151/1 - Recap.md

 ## `public static void main(String[] args)`

-* public - Java’s main function requires a public access modifier
+* public - Java's main function requires a public access modifier
-* static - Java’s main method is static, which means no instances need to be updated beforehand to invoke it
+* static - Java's main method is static, which means no instances need to be updated beforehand to invoke it
-* void - Java’s main function is void, which means it does not return any value when it complete
+* void - Java's main function is void, which means it does not return any value when it complete
 * main - When the JVM starts a standalone application, the main method is the function that gets invoked
 * String[] - An array of configuration parameters to be used by the application and can be passed into the main function as arguments.
 * args - The configuration parameters passed into the main function in Java are typically named args

 ### Packages

->[!info] Definition
+> [!info] Definition
->Mechanism required to fully specify class
+> Mechanism required to fully specify class

 * Allows use of classes with the same name in the same project
 * Programmers can determine theat the classes are related